 Moldovan Authorities reserve the right to supplement or amend the information contained herein at any time.
 Neither Moldovan Authorities nor its Advisors have any obligation to update or otherwise revise any information in these Tender Documents including, without limitation, any projections, including any revisions to reflect changes in economic conditions or other circumstances arising after the date hereof or to reflect the occurrence of unanticipated events, even if the underlying assumptions do not come to fruition.

-PART 1 INSTRUCTIONS FOR TENDERERS
+PART 1 INSTRUCTIONS FOR INVESTORS

 General provisions